Axiom A versus Newhouse phenomena for Benedicks-Carleson toy models: Introduction

-\begin{defi} Let $f:M\to M$ be a diffeomorphism.
-We say that $f$ exhibits a homoclinic tangency if there is a hyperbolic periodic point $p$ of $f$ such that the stable and unstable manifolds of $p$ have a non-transverse intersection. \end{defi}

 It is important to say that a homoclinic tangency is (locally) easily destroyed by small perturbation of the invariant manifolds.
 To get open sets of diffeomorphisms with persistent homoclinic tangencies, Newhouse considers certain systems where the homoclinic tangency is associated to an invariant hyperbolic set with large fractal dimension.
-In particular, he studied the intersection of the local stable and unstable manifold of a hyperbolic set (for instance, a classical horseshoe), which, roughly speaking, can be visualized as a product of two Cantor sets whose thickness are large.
+In particular, he studied the intersection of the local stable and unstable manifolds of a hyperbolic set (for instance, a classical horseshoe), which, roughly speaking, can be visualized as a product of two Cantor sets whose thicknesses are large.
 Newhouse's construction depends on how this fractal invariant varies with perturbations of the dynamics, and actually this is the main reason that his construction works in the $C^2-$topology.
 In fact, Newhouse argument is based on the continuous dependence of the thickness with respect to $C^2$ perturbations.
 A similar construction in the $C^1-$topology leading to same phenomena is unknown (indeed, some results in the \emph{opposite} direction can be found in \cite{U} and \cite{M}).
-In this setting, it was conjectured by Smale that
+In this setting, denoting by $\textrm{Diff}^r(M^n)$ the set of $C^r$-diffeomorphisms of a compact $n$-dimensional manifold $M^n$ (without boundary), it was \emph{implicitly} conjectured by Smale (cf. \cite{Smale}, Problems (6.10), item (a), at page 779) that